 There is much more to be told about the Netherlands but I’ll save that for future posts.
 For now I’ll end this post with 10 fun facts about the Netherlands:

-3. We also eat a lot of cheese, yearly we devour almost 20 kilo per person.
+- We also eat a lot of cheese, yearly we devour almost 20 kilos per person.

-4. About a quarter of the Netherlands is below sea level and to protect the country from the ocean, there is about 80.000 kilometers of dikes.
+- About a quarter of the Netherlands is below sea level and to protect the country from the ocean, we have approximately 80.000 kilometers of dikes.

-7. Licorice is typical Dutch candy, each year we eat about 2 kilogram per person.
+- Licorice is typical Dutch candy, each year we eat about 2 kilograms per person.

-9. The Vaalserberg is the highest point in the Netherlands, 323 meter above sea level.
+- The Vaalserberg is the highest point in the Netherlands, 323 meters above sea level.

-10. 4 out of 10 people in the Netherlands work part time.
+- 4 out of 10 people in the Netherlands work part-time.